lukecav/awesome-gravity-forms/README.md

 * [Gravity Forms Duplicate Prevention](https://wordpress.org/plugins/gravity-forms-duplicate-prevention/) - This plugin adds silent duplicate detection to the popular Gravity Forms WordPress plugin.
 * [Gravity Forms Sticky List](https://wordpress.org/plugins/gravity-forms-sticky-list/) - Sticky List is an add-on for the WordPress plugin Gravity Forms that lets you list and edit entries from the front end.
 * [GravityView](https://gravityview.co/) - GravityView is the most simple and powerful way to display Gravity Forms entries on your website.
+* [Inline Edit by GravityView](https://gravityview.co/extensions/gravityview-inline-edit/) - Inline Edit is easiest and fastest way to edit Gravity Forms entries.
+GravityView not required.
 * [Gravity Flow](https://gravityflow.io/) - Gravity Flow is a form-based workflow platform for WordPress based on Gravity Forms which allows users to implement complex workflow processes quickly and easily using simple drag and drop configuration.
 * [GF Chart](https://gfchart.com/) - GFChart is an extension to WordPress Gravity Forms.
 It empowers you to showcase a visual snapshot summary of form submissions - automatically.
 * [WP Raw HTML Form Importer for Gravity Forms](https://wordpress.org/plugins/better-raw-html-form-import-to-gravity-forms/) - Better Raw HTML Form Importer will give you a list of all inputs displayed in a table with editable label, name and value.